alan-turing-institute/scivision/docs/model_repository_template.md

     │   ...
 ```

+## Essential repo components

-The essential components of a scivision model repository include:
+The essential components of a scivision model repository include everything that is required to set up your model repository so it is suitable for inclusion in the scivision catalog.

-- A `README`, which includes detailed instructions on how the model can be installed.
-Without this, your model(s) will not be accepted for inclusion in the scivision catalog.
-- A `LICENSE` for the model code stored in the repository (see [Choosing a Licence for your model]())
-- The `model.yml` configuration file

-Non-essential components of the scivision model repository include:

-- `setup.py` to enable the model to be installed via pip.
-In scivision, once your model(s) have been included in the scivision catalog, pip installability gives users the option to use the `load_pretrained_model` function for easy use of your model code.
-See the [API docs](https://scivision.readthedocs.io/en/latest/api.html) for details.
+### Model code

 - the model code, or a script that imports the model from elsewhere
-- `utils.py` # e.g. class names

-## Model config file
+### Model config file

 The default name for the config file included in your repo should be `model.yml`, and should be kept in the `.scivision` directory.
 It should look something like this: